Natanael-hash/Visual-AI/README.md

 ![Training Results](src/web_interface/assets/YOLOv12_Training_Progress_Over_Epochs.png)

-The model achieved strong generalization with a final mAP of 0.837, and was validated on multiple video environments to ensure robustness and real-time performance.
+The model achieved strong generalization with a final mAP of 0.837.
+Training stopped at epoch 90 due to a Google Colab connection loss.
+Given the excellent results obtained, I decided not to resume the training, as the current model already demonstrates robust real-time performance across various scenarios.

 ---